Thursday 27 February

 Lilli Unwin is a singer-songwriter producing multi-genre music that fuses jazz, folk & pop.
 Her 2021 ‘Letter Songs’ EP was praised by BBC Introducing as “grabbed me by the heartstrings and wouldn’t let go”, with Trust the Doc Media describing the second single ‘Drifting’ as “…an ethereal, alluring alternate universe”.
 Lilli has performed in venues such as Ronnie Scotts, Pizza Express, and Cheltenham Jazz Festival, as well as worked with Dave Holland, Norma Winstone, New York Voices, and the Swingle Singers.
 Lilli teaches at Trinity Laban, with FHEA status, and is currently pursuing a Master’s in Voice Pedagogy at the Voice Study Centre, specialising in performance coaching.
 Her recent pilot study explores the impacts of perfectionism on the creative process of singer-songwriters.

-Staffan Mossenmark – Academy of Music and Drama – University of Gothenborg (Sweden)
+Staffan Mossenmark and Vanessa Liftig – Academy of Music and Drama – University of Gothenborg (Sweden)

 In the presentation, two different perspectives will be presented: methods that are exploratory around “Who am I?” by working with “unlikely” scenarios, but here considered as a reality—that everything is possible—and as methods for the student to be able to see and understand himself from different perspectives.
 The presentation will include actual work by students, presented via images and audio examples.
 Examples will be given of different ways of composing music, regardless of the genre the student composes music for.